MissouriMRDT/Autonomy_Software_Python/README.md

 ## Contributing

 Dev serves as the development branch throughout the school year.
-So if you want to start developing a feature or improvement create a banch based off of dev:
+So if you want to start developing a feature or improvement create a branch based off of dev:

 ```
 git pull